Best Way To Improve MCAT Score

 However, that range may still not be within your MCAT score goal.
 No matter what you try, your score doesn’t seem to change too much.
 This could indicate that you’re plateauing in your MCAT score.

 Is your MCAT score not improving?
 How do you recognize when you’ve hit a plateau?
 Luckily, there are few easily-recognizable signs of a plateauing MCAT score.

 Recognizing an MCAT Score Plateau

-If your third-party practice scores are high (515+), this is not a plateau.
+If your third-party practice scores on full-length tests are high (515+), then this is not a plateau.
 Every third-party exam, no matter how representative, will always predict a lower score than the official AAMC material.
-Even if you are not scoring higher on your practice exams, it is recommended that you move on to AAMC material and take official practice exams.
-These will be much more representative, and you can expect to notice a score improvement, as many students do.
+Even if you are not scoring higher on your full-length, third-party practice exams, it is recommended that you move on to AAMC material and take official practice exams.
+These will be much more representative and you can expect to notice a score improvement, as many students do.

-Understanding Why You’re Experiencing an MCAT Score Plateau
+Understanding Why You’re Experiencing an MCAT Test Score Plateau

 If your issue isn’t with speed or burnout and cannot be amended with an easy fix, the reason you are plateauing is most likely because of what you do after your exam.
 If you are scoring consistently and have a solid background in content, you should consider adjusting what you are doing after you take the exam, in both your review and in strategy.

 There are a few ways of breaking through that MCAT score plateau you’re stuck in and continue working towards achieving your score goal.
 The most important and effective way is to review your practice exams and question bank sets properly.

 After taking any practice exam, you need to sit down and thoroughly go through it.
 Consider writing down your thought process for each incorrect answer and actively working through the “correct” process you should be using to get that question right.

 In addition, try writing down the types of questions you tend to get wrong.
 Record the type of content tested, whether or not you guessed the answer, and any other information that could have affected your decision-making process.